AdobeDocs/experience-platform.en/help/rtcdp/b2b-guardrails.md

 keywords: profile;real-time customer profile;troubleshooting;guardrails;guidelines;limit;entity;primary entity;dimension entity;RTCDP;CDP;B2B Edition;Real-time Customer Data Platform;real time customer data platform;real time cdp;b2b;cdp;
 title: Default Guardrails for Real-time Customer Data Platform B2B Edition
 type: Documentation
 description: Adobe Experience Platform uses a highly denormalized hybrid data model that differs from the traditional relational data model.
-This document provides default use and rate limits to help you model your Profile data for optimal system performance using Real-time Customer Data Platform B2B Edition.
+This document provides default use and rate limits to help you model your data for optimal system performance using Real-time Customer Data Platform B2B Edition.
 ---

 # Default Guardrails for Real-time Customer Data Platform B2B Edition

 >[!NOTE]
 >
->The limits outlined in this document are specific to Real-time Customer Data Platform B2B Edition.
-For a complete list of default limits for Adobe Experience Platform, refer to the [guardrails for Real-time Customer Profile data documentation](../profile/guardrails.md).
+>The limits outlined in this document represent the changes enabled by Real-time Customer Data Platform B2B Edition.
+For a complete list of default limits for Real-time CDP B2B Edition, combine these limits with the general Adobe Experience Platform limits outlined in the [guardrails for Real-time Customer Profile data documentation](../profile/guardrails.md).

 Real-time Customer Data Platform B2B Edition enables you to deliver personalized cross-channel experiences based on behavioral insights and customer attributes in the form of Real-time Customer Profiles and Account Profiles.
 To support this new approach to profiles, Experience Platform uses a highly denormalized hybrid data model that differs from the traditional relational data model.